2.B Sponsors: From Mobilization to Engagement

 - All required documents have been signed and submitted.

-Immigration officers at ROC-O are instructed to use the following questions (among others) as guidelines when processing sponsoring group’s applications:
+Migration officers at ROC-O are instructed to use the following questions (among others) as guidelines when processing sponsoring group’s applications:

 - Does the group have the necessary funds or a clear plan of how to raise funds for the sponsorship?